top of page

 s1.val = [1 1];

-% // the same spectrum, created with a convenience helper function
+% // the same spectrum, created with a convenience helper function that

 s2 = MakeSpectrum( [360 830], [1 1]); % // the same spectrum